FESTA DEL REDENTORE

 The fireworks are set at the Bacino di San Marco, in front of the Ducal Palace.
 They can easily be seen from a distance.

 You can buy something to eat and drink, bring with you a beach towel to sit on the ground.
 Move away from the crowds of San Marco and walk along the Riva Degli Schiavoni.
 Find a little place to sit on your way to S. Elena park.
-Another good place is the Giudecca waterfront.
+Another good place is the Giudecca waterfront, but from here it is more complicated to go back to the centre of the city when the firework show ends.

 Potrebbe interessarti anche